Chart Color Schemes

 Trinity Beach - Smithfield's population is slightly younger than the national pattern

 The median age in Trinity Beach - Smithfield is 38 years, which is slightly below Rest of Qld's average of 41 but aligns with Australia's median age of 38.
-The age group of 35-44 has a strong representation at 15.2%, compared to Rest of Qld's figure.
-Conversely, the 75-84 cohort is less prevalent at 4.3%.
-According to post-2021 Census data, the 35 to 44 age group has increased from 14.4% to 15.2%, while the 45 to 54 group has declined from 14.1% to 12.6% and the 5 to 14 group has dropped from 13.8% to 12.8%.
-Population forecasts for 2041 suggest significant demographic changes in Trinity Beach - Smithfield.
-Notably, the 25 to 34 age group is projected to grow by 49%, adding 1,361 people and reaching a total of 4,158 from the current figure of 2,796.
+The age group of 35-44 has a strong representation at 15.2%, compared to Rest of Qld, while the 75-84 cohort is less prevalent at 4.3%.
+Post-census data from 2021 shows that the 35 to 44 age group grew from 14.4% to 15.2% of the population.
+Conversely, the 45 to 54 cohort declined from 14.1% to 12.6%, and the 5 to 14 age group dropped from 13.8% to 12.8%.
+Population forecasts for 2041 indicate significant demographic changes in Trinity Beach - Smithfield.
+The 25 to 34 age group is projected to grow by 49%, adding 1,361 people and reaching a total of 4,158 from the current figure of 2,796.
 In contrast, the 15 to 24 cohort shows minimal growth of just 7%, with an increase of 169 people.